Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Be able to analyse the financial statements of banks

 - Understand why banks and financial services need regulation and distinguish between the different types of regulation

 - Critically comprehend international differences in the structure and conduct of financial services

-- An ability to identify financial risks facing banks and understand the principal methods for managing those risks
+- Be able to identify financial risks facing banks and understand the principal methods for managing those risks

-- To critically evaluate the impact of the main environmental forces of change on the strategies and performance of modern global banks
+- Critically evaluate the impact of the main environmental forces of change on the strategies and performance of modern global banks